YinlongQian/Bitcoin-Project/README.md

 Each input contains a reference to the output it is using.
 This is stored in the previous transaction id(prev_txID).

-[Here](https://en.bitcoin.it/wiki/Transaction#Input) is another explanation of mine was lacking.
+[Here](https://en.bitcoin.it/wiki/Transaction#Input) is another explanation if mine was lacking.